Review of the Discover it® Student Cash Back

 |Annual Fee||Foreign Transaction Fee|

 |Penalty APR||Late Fee||Returned Payment Fee|

-The introductory 0% APR is pretty short at just 6 months.
-But this is to be expected for student credit cards, which are designed for people with limited credit.
-This is nice feature for students because it gives you half a year to learn about your card before you’ll start accruing interest.
-Just be sure to always pay your minimum payment, or you could lose this 0% intro rate.
+The intro rate is a nice feature for students because it gives you time to learn about your card before you’ll start accruing interest.
+Just be sure to always pay your minimum payment, or you could lose the intro rate.

 Discover is quite forgiving when it comes to the penalty terms and fees.
 There is no high penalty APR, which some issuers will apply if you make late payments or go over the credit limit.
 Your first late payment fee will be waived as well, which should serve as a warning.